darafferty/losito/docs/source/tec.rst

     seed
         This parameter is an integer (default is ``0``) that sets the random screen seed.
 Use for reproducibility (:term:`method` = ``'turbulence'`` only).

+    stepname
+        This parameter is a string that sets the name of the step to use in the DP3 parset - use if you apply more than one :ref:`tec` operation.

+    expfolder
+        This parameter is a string (no default) that sets the filename of the folder in which the tecscreen data will be exported.
+Depending on system memory, this will not work for very large/highres screens (:term:`method` = ``'turbulence'`` only).

     fitsFilename
         This parameter is a string (default is ``None``) that sets the filename of input FITS cube with dTEC solutions (:term:`method` = ``'fits'`` only).